laireyx/Wuthering-Waves-Combat-Monitor/README.md

 ## How it works?

-_Credits: [MorphTheMoth/WuwaDpsMeter](https://github.com/MorphTheMoth/WuwaDpsMeter) gave me an idea of tracking the mob hp._
+_Credits: [MorphTheMoth/WuwaDpsMeter](https://github.com/MorphTheMoth/WuwaDpsMeter) gave me an idea of tracking the log file._

 Log file of WW contains a wealth of informations, including life values of the entity parts, allowing us to calculate DPS by tracking them.

 ## Caveats

-- Unfortunately not all monsters have part information.
-In other words, this approach could not be applied to all situations.
+- Unfortunately the damage on parts is not affected by real damage. damage calculation is removed.
-- Scale of the life value fluctuates a lot.
-Naive comparison between different types of monsters could lead a wrong result.
+- Not all buffs are tracked.

 ## Credits

-- _[MorphTheMoth/WuwaDpsMeter](https://github.com/MorphTheMoth/WuwaDpsMeter) gave me an idea of tracking the mob hp._
+- [MorphTheMoth/WuwaDpsMeter](https://github.com/MorphTheMoth/WuwaDpsMeter) gave me an idea of tracking the log file.
-- _Button icons in the app are from [SVG Repo](https://www.svgrepo.com/)._
+- Button icons in the app are from [SVG Repo](https://www.svgrepo.com/).
-- _Background image and executable icon file are from [Official Weibo](https://weibo.com/u/7730797357)._
+- Background image and executable icon file are from [Official Weibo](https://weibo.com/u/7730797357).